A concrete analyst

 4) No, I'd prefer not to communicate daily

-I really believe what this question is asking is;
+I really believe what this question asks, is;

 I'm not married.